cyberphone/cbor-everywhere/README.md

 less cumbersome, since the COTX identifier indicates which kind of object that has been encountered.

-## Deterministic Serialization
+## Deterministic Encoding
-Unlike XML and JSON, CBOR supports deterministic serialization.
+Unlike XML and JSON, CBOR supports deterministic encoding.
-In addition to reducing the scope of interoperability testing, deterministic serialization also produces shortest possible CBOR data.
+In addition to reducing the scope of interoperability testing, deterministic encoding also produces shortest possible CBOR data.
 Preliminary specification: https://cyberphone.github.io/javaapi/org/webpki/cbor/package-summary.html#deterministic-encoding

 ### Sorted Maps
-Through deterministic serialization, CBOR map keys are by default *sorted*, making debug and documentation easier.
+Through deterministic encoding, CBOR map keys are by default *sorted*, making debug and documentation easier.
 By using CBOR integers as map keys, mapped arguments can be positioned in the (for the application), most logical place.